the-turing-way/the-turing-way/book/website/collaboration/research-infrastructure-roles/data-steward.md

 Pending on the particular focus of the position, you would need a more technical/ICT background, knowledge of discipline specific matters or experience with advising and policy construction.
 Soft skills are important in the advisory/policy roles, as you need to..

-The “Towards FAIR data stewardship as profession” report (Scholtens, S., Jetten, M., Böhmer, J., Staiger, Ch., Slouwerhof, I., Van der Geest, M. & Van Gelder, C.W.G.
-(2019, October 3).
-Final report: Towards FAIR data steward as profession for the lifesciences.
-Report of a ZonMw funded collaborative approach built on existing expertise. http://doi.org/10.5281/zenodo.3474789) concluded that there are eight competency areas that of importance to Data Stewards:
+The “Towards FAIR data stewardship as profession” report ({cite:ps}`Scholtens2019FAIRSteward`) concluded that there are eight competency areas that of importance to Data Stewards:
 1. Policy/strategy: designing or raising awareness of research data management policies and regulations
 2. Compliance: advise on how to confer to research data management policies and regulations
 3. Facilitating FAIR/recommended research data management practices